|

 Rambo: First Blood Part II focused on the

-there might still be soldiers over there.
-(I remember the bracelets
+that there might still be soldiers over there.
+(I remember the

-we wore in junior high and how we checked the newspaper for the name
+bracelets we wore in junior high and how we checked the newspaper

 moving blog post

-our collective desire to circumvent the bureaucracy and bullshit and
+desire to circumvent the bureaucracy and bullshit and just go rescue

 Rambo III

-the perfect backdrop to illustrate the war inside Rambo, and to
+perfect backdrop to illustrate the war inside Rambo, and to watch

 once again.
 There is something very satisfying about vengeance.